 Take I-65 to Exit 178/SR 43 north of Lafayette.
 Go south on SR 43 for a very short distance and turn left onto Burnett Road.
 Take a right on 9th Street to Swisher Road.
 This is a hard left immediately after the veterinary office.
 Once on Swisher Road, cross over the I-65 and find the park gatehouse.

-Everyday including holidays, includes entrance into Historic Prophetstown.
+Everyday including holidays, includes entrance into The Farm at Prophetstown.

 The park is named for a Native American village located between the rivers established by Tecumseh, who was Shawnee, and his brother Tenskwatawa (The Prophet) in 1808.
 Tecumseh led his band there from Ohio, where pressure from white settlers had forced him to leave.
 Tecumseh believed the only way to repel the advance of European settlement was to form an alliance with other tribes.
 He traveled widely persuading tribes to join his coalition.
 More than 14 tribes set aside centuries-old disputes to stop their common enemy.
 They met at Prophetstown, and heard The Prophet speak.
 Tecumseh anticipated their sheer numbers would be enough to stop the westward settlement.